Sunburn

 Treatments

-For severe burns, in addition to pain-relieving medicine (usually NSAIDs, such as ibuprofen [Tylenol] and naproxen [Aleve]), your health professional may prescribe a topical steroid cream or lotion, or prednisone, an oral steroid, to help reduce the inflammation.
+For severe burns, in addition to pain-relieving medicine (usually NSAIDs, such as ibuprofen [Tylenol] and naproxen [Aleve]), your medical professional may prescribe a topical steroid cream or lotion, or prednisone, an oral steroid, to help reduce the inflammation.

 Visit Urgency

-Sunburn does not usually require a health professional’s care.
-If you have a fever, however, see a health professional because that indicates possible heatstroke.
+Sunburn does not usually require a medical professional’s care.
+If you have a fever, however, see a medical professional because that indicates possible heatstroke.
 Additionally, if you are burned over a large portion of your body and there is severe discomfort and inflammation, seek medical attention.
 Also seek medical advice if there are signs of infection (such as swelling, pus, or blisters that turn yellow or red).

 References